NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - $/therm
      -
      - The annual energy consumed by the clothes washer, as rated, obtained from the EnergyGuide label.
 This includes both the appliance electricity consumption and the energy required for water heating.
 If not provided, the OS-HPXML default is used.
+   * - ``clothes_washer_label_annual_gas_cost``
+     - $
+     -
+     - The annual cost of using the system under test conditions.
+Input is obtained from the EnergyGuide label.
+If not provided, the OS-HPXML default is used.
    * - ``clothes_washer_label_usage``
      - cyc/wk
      -
      - The clothes washer loads per week.
 If not provided, the OS-HPXML default is used.
-   * - ``clothes_washer_location``
+   * - ``clothes_washer_capacity``
+     - ft^3
      -
-     - "conditioned space", "basement - conditioned", "basement - unconditioned", "garage", "other housing unit", "other heated space", "other multifamily buffer space", "other non-freezing space", "auto"
-     - The space type for the clothes washer location.
-If not provided, the OS-HPXML default is used.
-   * - ``clothes_washer_present``
-     -
-     - "true", "false"
-     - Whether there is a clothes washer present.
-   * - ``clothes_washer_rated_annual_kwh``
-     - kWh/yr
-     -
-     - The annual energy consumed by the clothes washer, as rated, obtained from the EnergyGuide label.
-This includes both the appliance electricity consumption and the energy required for water heating.
+     - Volume of the washer drum.
+Obtained from the EnergyStar website or the manufacturer's literature.
 If not provided, the OS-HPXML default is used.

 .. _clothes_washer_presence: